I think the only thing better than a good DIY home project is a free DIY home décor project. Amen?

 This is the before shot.
 The closet did not have doors when we moved in and since the door frame is a custom size (ie: really tiny) we knew we wouldn’t find doors that fit.
-I thought I’d be okay with the curtains, I really did.
+I thought, for your dining room, I’d be okay with the curtains, I really did.
 I’ve seen some people really rock the open closet look, but I gotta say, it was not working for us.
 Now when I wake up, I get to see this:

 So much better.
 Though I’m pretty sure I’m in the dog house, because (according to my husband) doors are not easy to build.
 I think for a woodworking novice, he did a pretty darn good job, though!

 To build the doors, all we did was tie the sanded boards together and use bolts to secure them.
 Then we applied a thick layer of polyurethane (the boards were really rough) to help smooth them down.
 Attach hardware, secure them to the door frame, and just like that, you have yourself a focal piece.